madavid128/madavid-research/README_SITE.md

 ### Verify originals vs gallery lists

-If you add/remove originals, use this quick check to ensure every file in `images/originals/` is referenced by `_data/pictures.yaml` or `_data/art.yaml`, and vice‑versa:
+If you add/remove originals, use this quick check to ensure every file in `images/originals/` is referenced by `_data/pictures.yaml` or `_data/art.yaml`, and vice-versa:

 ```bash
 python - <<'PY'